A new style of exploration, placing value on emotions

 Food serves as a cultural catalyst of sorts that ties Basque Country to its neighboring regions, providing a social nexus where the multiculturalism inherent to travelers is welcomed.
 The Basque people are a sharing people, providing guests with not only the comfort of hearty rustic food but the benevolent spirit of company.

-Because the Basque Country – including the French region – is home to 40 Michelin-starred restaurants, with San Sebastián bearing three of the most sought after eateries in the world: the three-Michelin-starred Arzak, Akelarre and Martin Berasategui.
+Because the Basque Country – including the French region – is home to nearly 40 Michelin-starred restaurants, with San Sebastián bearing three of the most sought after eateries in the world: the three-Michelin-starred Arzak, Akelarre and Martin Berasategui.

 Another personally crafted culinary adventure by Paladar y Tomar to explore first-hand the real northern Spain, living some of the most desirable lifetime experiences.